gvalderramos/python-tool-template/{{cookiecutter.project_slug}}/README.md

 {{ cookiecutter.project_short_description }}

-# Makefile Commands
+# Run Scripts

-This project includes a Makefile to simplify common tasks during development, testing, and deployment.
+This project includes a run script (if windows `run.bat` and if UNIX `run`) to simplify common tasks during development, testing, and deployment.
 Below is a detailed description of each available make command.

 ## Commands